alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2026-05-20-before-the-magic-flute-did-clementi-borrow-mozart-first.md

 ![Figure 5.
 Descent and low chord]({{ "assets/clementi/figure_05_descending_figuration_low_chord.png" | absolute_url }})

-Another distinctive parallel occurs later.
-Both passages use a rapid descent, then leap suddenly to a low two-note chord on the first beat of the next bar.
-In both cases, that low-register chord leads to F major in second inversion, with C in the bass, before the music reaches C major at the end.
+Another distinctive parallel occurs later, between Mozart's mm.
+34-37 and Clementi's mm.
+20-23.
+In each case, a rapid descent leaps suddenly to a low two-note chord on the first beat of the next bar.
+That low-register chord then leads to F major in second inversion, before the music reaches C major.

 ## 3. Clementi's Development Section